mxschll/textmate-grammar-astra/README.md

 The `astra.tmbundle` provides syntax highlighting for ASTRA in editors that support TextMate bundles, such as IntelliJ and TextMate.
-This is an automated build generated from the original [ASTRA VSCode plugin](https://gitlab.com/astra-language/vscode-language-astra).
+This is an (semi)automated build generated from the original [ASTRA VSCode plugin](https://gitlab.com/astra-language/vscode-language-astra).

 ## Download